 Applying this “discovery” rule is a bit tricky.
 First, if the City discovered assets during Julius’ life, then the limitation period would run from the date of that discovery.
 Upon Julius’ death, the period would be tolled for 18 months and then continue for the remainder of the period.
 Through their investigation, Antonelli & Antonelli obtained proof that the City discovered Julius’ assets in 2003—about a year before his death.
 Therefore, it appeared the six-year limitation period started in 2003 (upon discovery of assets), ran to 2004 (the date of death), was tolled for 18 months, and then expired in 2010.
 Yet the City filed its claim in 2014.

 On the other hand, if the City did not discover assets until after Julius’ death, then the limitation period would have begun once a fiduciary was appointed for the estate in 2015.
 This would have given the City until 2021 to serve its claim—an extra 11 years.
 The claim, having been served in 2014, would have been timely if this rule were applied.

 Heirs Win Summary Judgment Dismissing City's Claim

-They argued that since the City discovered Julius’ assets before he died, then the statute of limitations expired in 2010, thereby barring the 2014 claim.
+The heirs moved for summary judgment, arguing that since the City discovered Julius’ assets before he died, then the statute of limitations expired in 2010, thereby barring the 2014 claim.
 The City cross-moved for summary judgment to uphold the claim, arguing that the statute of limitations should be determined to have started upon appointment of the Public Administrator in 2015.
 The Surrogate held in favor of the heirs and dismissed the claim, rejecting the City’s contention that the claim was made before the limitation period expired.

 (*A small portion of the City’s claim was granted on the basis that a portion of the decedent’s assets were not discovered until after the decedent’s death.
 As to those assets, the statute of limitations started upon the appointment of the Public Administrator.)